aWilson41/SPH-Fluid-Simulation/README.md

 Build with CMake using the provided CMakeLists.txt.

-This includes my own graphics abstraction in the "Engine" folder (I might give it it's own repo soon) includes LodePNG for reading/writing png images.
-See Constants.h for parameters.
+This also includes my own graphics abstraction GLEngine as a submodule.
+See Constants.h for parameters and controls of the simulation.

+Controls:

+* Left Click: Rotate View
+* Right Click: Interact with simulation
+* Scroll: Zoom
+* Middle Click: Pan
+* Enter: Start/Pause Simulation.
-Left click to rotate view, right click to interact with simulation, scroll zoom out, enter to start/stop simulation.
-If frame outputting is turned on through code, 'p' can start/stop frame writing.
+* P: If frame outputting is turned on through Constants.h, p can start/stop frame writing.

 ![Alt text](https://andaharoo.files.wordpress.com/2018/12/frame_0347-1.png)